proroklab/ffm/README.md

 ## Reproducing POMDP-Baselines
 POPGym and POMDP-Baselines have conflicting python package versions.
 For this reason, we suggest using separate docker or conda containers for reproducing this.
 We had trouble installing their original dependencies, but we provide a pip freeze such that you can install the packages necessary to run our portion of the experiments using
 `pip install -r pomdp-baselines/pip_freeze.txt`.
 Then, follow their instructions for setting up correct python paths.
 We sometimes run into issues installing this, based on the OS and preinstalled packages.
-That said, any errors we ran into were fixed with a simple google search!
+If you run into an error with box2d, you will need to `pip install --force-reinstall box2d-kengz`.
+That said, any others errors we ran into were fixed with a simple google search!
 If this annoys you, please ask the authors of POMDP-Baselines to update their packages to ones that are still available on pip/conda.
 Once this works, call
 `python pomdp-baselines/gru_vs_ffm.sh <RANDOM_SEED> <CUDA_DEVICE> <CONFIG_GROUP> `
 For example,
 ```bash